jimmoffitt/developer_advocate.blog/Places_JSON_Native.md

 }
 ```

+The ```place``` object is always present when a Tweet is geo-tagged, while the ```coordinates``` object is only present (non-null) when the Tweet is assigned an *exact location*.
+If an exact location is provided, the ```coordinates``` object will provide a [long, lat] array with the geographical coordinates, and a Twitter Place that corresponds to that location will be assigned.

-## Place Object Data Dictionary
+## Place Object

 Places are specific, named locations with corresponding geo coordinates.
-They can be attached to <a class="reference external" href="/overview/api/tweets">Tweets</a> by specifying a <code class="docutils literal"><span class="pre">place_id</span></code> when <a class="reference external" href="/rest/reference/post/statuses/update">tweeting</a>.
-Tweets associated with places are not necessarily issued from that location but could also potentially be <em>about</em> that location.&nbsp;Places can be <a class="reference external" href="/rest/reference/get/geo/search">searched
+When users decide to assign a location to their Tweet, they are presented with a list of candidate Twitter Places.
+When using the API to post a Tweet, a Twitter Place can be attached by specifying a **place_id** when posting the Tweet.
+Tweets associated with Places are not necessarily issued from that location but could also potentially be <em>about</em> that location.

-for</a>.
-Tweets can also be <a class="reference external" href="/rest/public/finding-tweets-about-places">found</a> by place_id.</p>
-<p>Places also have an attributes field that further describes a Place.
-These attributes are more convention rather than standard practice, and reflect information captured in the Twitter places database.&nbsp;See <a class="reference external" href="#place_attributes">Place Attributes</a> for more information.</p>
+## Place Data Dictionary

 <table border="1" class="docutils">
 <colgroup>